 The NC Division of Water Quality (DWR) classifies all surface waters based on their suitability for aquatic life, recreation, and fish consumption.
 In Currituck County, surface waters are suitable for supporting aquatic life and for recreation.
 The North River, fed by Run Swamp Canal and Indiantown Creek, forms the watershed for the western part of the county.
 Currently there are no DWR ambient monitoring stations or benthic macroinvertebrate sites in this watershed.
-Water quality monitoring is being conducted by the Currituck Soil and Water Conservation District (SWCD) in the North River.
-Significant Natural Heritage Areas in the North River are characterized by vast, high quality Tidal Freshwater Marches and Cypress-Gum Swamps, as well as nonriverine wetland communities of Swamp Forest and Atlantic White Cedar.
+The North River is classified as a permanent shellfish closure in growing area I-1.
+Water quality monitoring is being conducted by the Currituck

+Soil and Water Conservation District (SWCD) in the North River.
+Significant Natural Heritage Areas in the North River are characterized by vast, high quality Tidal Freshwater Marshes and Cypress-Gum Swamps, as well as nonriverine wetland communities of Swamp Forest and Atlantic White Cedar.